Firefox 72 arrives with fingerprinting blocked by default, Picture-in-Picture on macOS and Linux

 Here’s the full Firefox 72 for desktop changelog:

-- Firefox’s Enhanced Tracking Protection marks a major new milestone in our battle against cross-site tracking: we now block fingerprinting scripts by default for all users, taking a new bold step in the fight for our users’ privacy.
+- Firefox’s Enhanced Tracking Protection marks a major new milestone in our battle against cross-site tracking: We now block fingerprinting scripts by default for all users, taking a new bold step in the fight for our users’ privacy.

-- Firefox replaces annoying notification request pop-ups with a more delightful experience, by default for all users.
-The pop-ups no longer interrupt your browsing, in its place, a speech bubble will appear in the address bar when you interact with the site.
+- Firefox replaces annoying notification request popups with a more delightful experience by default for all users.
+The popups no longer interrupt your browsing, in their place a speech bubble will appear in the address bar when you interact with the site.

 - Picture-in-picture video is now also available in Firefox for Mac and Linux: Select the blue icon from the right edge of a video to pop open a floating window so you can keep watching while working in other tabs or apps.

-- Debugger Watchpoints lets developers observe object property access and writes for easier to track data flow through an application.
+- Debugger Watchpoints lets developers observe object property access, and writes make it easier to track data flow through an application.

 - Firefox now supports simulation of meta viewport in Responsive Design Mode.